ska-telescope/developer.skatelescope.org/src/tools/tango-devenv-setup.rst

 Start the tango system
 ======================
-In order to start the tango system just call the following commands:
+Login into the box with username "tango" (password: "tango") and call the following commands:

 1. cd /usr/src/ska-docker/docker-compose
 2. make up
 3. make start tangotest

 Other information
 =================